Flood Watch issued for Boyd, Carter, Greenup, Lawrence by NWS - NewsBreak

-Effective: 2022-07-21 00:31:00 EDT Expires: 2022-07-21 02:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with these storms and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Floyd; Harlan; Knott; Leslie; Letcher; Perry; Pike Strong thunderstorms will impact portions of northern Harlan, southeastern Leslie, Letcher, southeastern Perry, southeastern Knott, southeastern Floyd and Pike Counties through 230 AM EDT At 153 AM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near Coal Run Village to Nolansburg.
-Movement was east at 35 mph.
-HAZARD...Winds in excess of 40 mph.
+Effective: 2022-07-21 00:31:00 EDT Expires: 2022-07-21 02:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Floyd; Knott; Letcher; Perry; Pike A strong thunderstorm will impact portions of northeastern Letcher, east central Perry, southern Knott, south central Floyd and southwestern Pike Counties through 200 AM EDT At 137 AM EDT, Doppler radar was tracking a strong thunderstorm over Anco, or near Hazard, moving east at 40 mph.
+HAZARD...Winds in excess of 40 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Strong thunderstorms will be near Pikeville, Coal Run Village, Zebulon, Raccoon, Meta, Chloe, Coal Run, Shelbiana and Garden Village around 200 AM EDT.
-Fishtrap Lake around 205 AM EDT.
-Kimper and Phyllis around 210 AM EDT.
-Other locations in the path of these storms include Cumberland, Benham, Clover, Mcandrews, Clutts, Rock House, Blair, Kingdom Come S.P., Clover Fork, Linefork, Lynch, Big Black Mountain, Lewis Creek, Partridge, Kings Creek, Flint, Phelps, Board Tree, Maggard, Coleman, Majestic, Jamboree, Woodman, Eolia, Argo and Oven Fork.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH
+Minor damage to outdoor objects is possible.
+This strong thunderstorm will be near Hindman, Smithsboro, Cody and Amburgey around 145 AM EDT.
+Littcarr, Dirk, Carr Creek, Redfox, Amelia, Brinkley, Ivis and Leburn around 150 AM EDT.
+Bath, Pippa Passes, Pine Top, Spider, Colson, Nealy, May, Sackett, Isom and Mallie around 155 AM EDT.
+Other locations in the path of this storm include Fleming-Neon, Omaha, Ivan, Democrat, Drew, Lester, Deane, Polly, Lucastown and Hall.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH

 Comments / 0